okuoku/yuni/doc/PortingNotes.markdown

 For "Minimal" installation of Racket, Yuni will require `r6rs-lib` and `srfi-lib` packages.

 * SRFI-0 is not implemented at all on (racket-srfi i0)
+* Some library names of R7RS such as `(scheme base)` are not implemented because of name conflict.

 ## Guile